(82075) 2000 YW134: Diameter and albedo

 In 2010, observations with the Herschel Space Observatory constrained the object's geometric albedo to no darker than 8%, and allowed to place an upper limit on its effective mean diameter of 500 km, as no thermal radiation had been detected.
 However, according to 's dissertation in 2013, the object has a much higher albedo of 0.408±0.329, which greatly reduces its effective diameter to 229 km.

 Satellite

-On 25 October 2002, observations in the far-infrared with the NICMOS instrument of the Hubble Space Telescope revealed that is a binary system with a satellite in its orbit.
+On 25 October 2002, observations in the far-infrared with the NICMOS instrument of the Hubble Space Telescope revealed that is a binary system.
 The discovery was announced on 6 October 2005.
 Johnston's Archive derives a diameter of 216 km for the primary and a diameter of 75 km for the secondary, based on a secondary-to-primary diameter ratio of 0.347, for a difference of 1.3 magnitudes between the two objects.
 The satellite orbits its primary every 10 days (estimated) at an average distance of 1900 km.